Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Related Work

-\textbf{Comparisons to \citet{vardi2022gradient}, and \citet{frei2024double}.} Recently, \citet{vardi2022gradient} and \citet{frei2024double} demonstrated that for two-layer ReLU networks, any KKT solution to the maximum margin problem leads to non-robust solutions for binary classification on a multi-cluster distribution.
-Their finding highlights the significance of the optimization process in the (non-)robustness of neural networks.
+\textbf{Comparisons with \citet{vardi2022gradient}, \citet{frei2024double} and \citet{min2024can}.} Recently, \citet{vardi2022gradient} and \citet{frei2024double} demonstrated that for two-layer ReLU networks, any KKT solution to the maximum margin program (it is known that gradient flow converges to such KKT solution \citep{lyu2020gradient,ji2020directional}) leads to non-robust solutions under the assumption of synthetic cluster data, and \citet{min2024can} further conjectured that the weight vectors of two-layer ReLU network converge to an average of cluster-center vectors.
+Their finding highlights the significance of the optimization process in the (non)robustness of neural networks.
 Our theoretical results are inspired by theirs, but differ from theirs in the following important aspects: (1) Conceptually, feature averaging is arguably more intuitive and concrete (in the feature level) than the set of KKT properties.
 Moreover, feature averaging (or its nonlinear extensions) may appear in more complex and general setting even when the solution is far from a KKT point.
 (2) Technically, we perform a detailed and finite-time analysis of the gradient descent dynamics, in contrast to their result about limiting behavior of gradient descent.
 In particular, our analysis of gradient descent dynamics reveals the feature learning process.
-Furthermore, we comment that the time complexity converging from an initialization point to a KKT solution can be slow, i.e., $\Omega(1/\operatorname{log}(t))$, as proven in \citet{soudry2018implicit,lyu2020gradient,kou2023implicit}.
-(3) Our analysis of the GD dynamics requires small initialization, whereas their results depend on starting from a solution that already correctly classifies the training set, which is an assumption made in \citet{lyu2020gradient} for achieving KKT points.
+Furthermore, we comment that the time complexity converging from an initialization point to a KKT solution can be slow (i.e., $\Omega(1/\operatorname{log}(t))$ proven in \citet{soudry2018implicit,lyu2020gradient,kou2023implicit}).
+(3) Our {analysis} of the GD dynamics requires small initialization, whereas their results depend on starting from a solution that already correctly classifies the training set (an assumption made in \citep{lyu2020gradient} for achieving KKT points).
+(4) Our result (Theorem \ref{thm:main_f_avg}) solves the conjecture proposed by \citet{min2024can}, where we show that the weight vector associated with each neuron aligns with a weighted average of cluster features, and the ratio between weights of distinct clusters is close to $1$.